Course info, eligibility, personnel

 Clin Skills Lead: Sarah Noble, Clinical Skills Educator

-Start-up team: Ken Walker (team lead), Angus Watson (incl original idea), Morag Hogg, Diane Hildebrand, Bernhard Wolf, John Duncan, Kevin Baird, Natasha Ross, Stephen Hutchison, Ailsa Armstrong.
+Start-up team: Kenneth Walker (team lead), Angus Watson (original idea), Morag Hogg, Diane Hildebrand, Bernhard Wolf, John Duncan, Kevin Baird, Natasha Ross, Stephen Hutchison, Ailsa Armstrong.

 We were grateful to George Youngson, Craig McIlhenny and others for introducing the NoTSS material and to Klaas Schuur for the WANTS material.